6 Days Family Holiday in Belgium

 In the summer break of 2020, we, as a family, did a six days holiday in Belgium, where we visited three places- Brussels, Bruges, and Ghent.
 This included two days of travel plus check-in/check-out, two days in Belgium, and one day each in Bruges and Ghent.

-In this article, I shall share with my readers the itinerary we followed, our stay, travel and accommodation, and other important information that would help you plan your trip to Belgium.
+In this article, I have shared with my readers the itinerary we followed, our stay, travel and accommodation, and other important information to help you plan your trip to Belgium.

-Day 1: Reach Brussels, travel from Brussels to Ghent and check in at the Airbnb in Ghent.
+Day 1: Travel from Darmstadt to Frankfurt and from Frankfurt to Brussels.
+Reach Brussels; travel from Brussels to Ghent; check in at Ghent.

-Day 2: Brussels-Visit Parlamentarium & Hemicycle.
+Day 2: Travel from Ghent to Brussels-Visit Parlamentarium & Hemicycle.
 Then Visit The Grand Place & Manneken Pis

-Day 3: Brussels-Atomium, Brussels Design Museum & Comics Art Museum
+Day 3: Travel from Ghent to Brussels-Visit Atomium, Brussels Design Museum & Comics Art Museum

-Day 4: Day trip to Bruges from Ghent
+Day 4: Travel from Ghent to Bruges.
+Day trip to Bruges.

 Day 5: Visit Ghent

-Before I get into the details of the places that we visited, let me take you through stay, accommodation, travel within the city, etc
+Before I get into the details of the places we visited, let me take you through the accommodation, travel between Germany and Belgium + Travelling within Belgium.

 How we reached Belgium:

 Brussels is located about 400 km to the northwest of Darmstadt, Germany.
-We took a train ( Deutsche Bahn) from Frankfurt and reached Brussels in about 4 hours using the Deutsche Bahn.
+We took a train ( Deutsche Bahn) from Frankfurt and reached Brussels in about 4 hours.